The Experiences You Can’t Miss On A First Trip To Paris

 A quaint passageway filled with restaurants

-What is a first trip to Paris without immersing yourself into the typical Parisian culture?
-You’ll find endless cafes, restaurants and bars with tables and chairs spilling out into almost every street.
-One of our favorite things to do in Paris is to simply grab a seat in a cosy looking café, have a slow lunch with a glass of wine, enjoy with a crepe for dessert and watch the world go by.
-In Paris, meals are meant to be leisurely and social affairs, so don’t rush.
+What would a first trip to Paris be without immersing yourself into the enviable Parisian cafe culture?
+All around the city you’ll find countless cafes with tables and chairs spilling out into the streets, and one of our favorite things to do as tourists is simply grab a seat in a cosy looking cafe, have a slow lunch with a glass of wine, enjoy with a crepe for dessert and watch the world go by.

 Here are some of the most iconic places to eat in Paris:

-10. Take A Wine Tasting Or Pastry Making Class
+Take A Wine Or Food Class

 Tourist enjoying a glass of wine on a tour through the Les Caves du Louvre